 Jennifer Karl, Vice President Born and raised in the Hudson Valley, Jen enjoys being outdoors, hiking with her dogs, and foraging or growing her own food in her beautiful garden.
 She has worked as a preschool teacher and enjoys teaching art to children and getting them interested in nature as well.
 A busy wife and mother, Jen enjoys baking and painting/drawing in what little free time she has.
 A lover of the arts and all things historical, she loves working with the community here at Boughton Place.

-JoyAnn Savino, President, Treasurer JoyAnn juggles many plates, including a full-time position at Handle With Care Behavior Management Program, her own business as a mediation and conflict resolution trainer, and facilitator for the world renowned “Alternatives to Violence Program.”
+JoyAnn Savino, Secretary, Treasurer JoyAnn juggles many plates, including a full-time position at Handle With Care Behavior Management Program, her own business as a mediation and conflict resolution trainer, and facilitator for the world renowned “Alternatives to Violence Program.”
 She brings with her over 20 years experience mediating disputes in Ulster County as the former Director of a NYS funded Mediation Center.
-Her favorite things in life are playing with her beautiful grandchildren and her very funny dogs & cats, getting dirty in her garden and dreaming on the beach (or off the beach).
+Her favorite things in life are playing with her beautiful grandchildren and her very funny dogs & cats, getting dirty in her garden and dreaming of being on the beach.

 Judy Swallow, MA, LCAT, TEP Judy was a founding member of the original Playback Theatre company in 1975 and for over 30 years has been the founder and co-director of Community Playback Theatre in Highland, NY.
 She has taught Playback Theatre both locally and internationally and is pleased that Playback Theatre has now practiced and performed in over 50 countries worldwide.
 Judy is also co-director of the Hudson Valley Psychodrama Institute in New Paltz, NY.
 She is a certified Rubenfeld Synergy ® practitioner and teacher and has a private practice in New Paltz.
 She has 9 grandchildren.